Caloundra - Kings Beach

 Table Chart PROFILE FAQ

-The ratio of workers per resident at the Census indicates substantial local employment opportunities.
-Over the year ending June 2025, labour force levels decreased by 2.3%, with an employment decline of 0.5%, leading to a fall in unemployment rate by 1.7 percentage points.
-By contrast, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with the state unemployment rate at 4.2%.
-Nationally, employment grew by 0.26% while the unemployment rate was 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Caloundra - Kings Beach's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years.
+The resident-to-worker ratio is 1:1, indicating substantial local employment opportunities.
+Between June 2024 and June 2025, the labour force decreased by 2.3%, while employment declined by 0.5%, leading to a 1.7 percentage point drop in unemployment rate.
+In contrast, Rest of Qld saw employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years, but local growth patterns may differ due to varying industry-specific projections.
+Applying these projections to Caloundra - Kings Beach's employment mix suggests potential local growth of approximately 6.9% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment